Zhangwusheng/Zhangwusheng.github.io/_posts/install-ambari-2.7-hdp-3.0.0.md

 CREATE DATABASE ambari;
 use ambari;
+drop user  'ambari';
-CREATE USER 'ambari'@'%' IDENTIFIED BY 'ambari';
-GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'%';
+CREATE USER 'ambari'@'%' IDENTIFIED BY 'bigdata'; GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'%';
+FLUSH PRIVILEGES;

 CREATE USER 'ambari'@'localhost' IDENTIFIED BY 'ambari';
 GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'localhost';